 Notes Supplementary notes may (likely will) be posted on the class webpage, where I also post homeworks and all other class information.
+Please give me feedback: if something seems obscure in the book, I may write a more detailed note.

-Material covered: (This is tentative as I have not used Hansen's book before, so I may not get as far as I hope.)
+Material covered: (We may deviate a little as we go along.)
 I go by the order of the book:

 - Chapter 1, Basic Probability.Section 1.1 to 1.10 are all essential.
 You will encounter combinations and permutations, but I won't ask you to derive them. - Chapter 2, Random Variables is what you will use during your time at UH.
 2.1 to 2.18 are essential. - Chapter 3, Distributions.
 The Normal is absolutely essential.
 We will also thoroughly study the Bernoulli, the uniform, the exponential, the log-normal, the binomial (Meaning that I expect you to know the densities/distribution functions).
 Other distributions you should know is the chi-square, the F-, the t-distribution, the extreme value distribution, and others.
 Some we will mention, some we need to know more how to use, but not remember the densisty. - Chapter 4, Multivariate Distributions.
 In particular, you have to know the Normal multivariate distribution and the concepts of marginal and conditional distributions.
 Also, the law of iterated expectations is essential. - Chapter 5, Normal and Related Distributions.
 We will do most of 5.1-5.9, which is all essential for testing in the linear OLS model in econometrics. - Chapter 6.
-Probably 6.1-6.10.
+Sampling.
+6.1-6.14.

 - Chapter 7.
 Somewhat briefly.
 It is super important that you know "the" Law of Large Numbers (LLN).
 (There are several versions, but for applied work, this is not usually paid attention to.) - Chapter 8.
 Somewhat briefly.
 It is super important that you know "the" Central Limit Theorem (CLT).
-(There are several versions, but for applied work, this is not usually paid attention to.) - Chapter 13.
-As much as we have time to cover, which may be nothing.
+(There are several versions, but for applied work, this is not usually paid attention to.) - Chapter 10.
+Maximum Likelihood in detail.
+10.1-10.15. - Chapter 13.
+Hypothesis testing.
+Concepts of size and power.